 After a difficult day at work, waking up to the sensation of sunshine the next day may be highly unsettling.
 But there’s always a workaround!
-You should spend money on a set of blackout curtains if you no longer wish to awaken to the sensation of sunshine dancing on your eyelids.
+You should consider getting a set of blackout curtains if you no longer wish to awaken to the sensation of sunshine dancing on your tired eyelids.

 What is Blackout Fabric?

 The term “blackout” describes a foam-backed cloth that blocks out light.
 Hotels and residences frequently use these materials for curtains or drapery textiles.
 A beautiful fabric front and a blackout layer coated on the back make up blackout curtains.